Sarkasper/the-pirate-cove/README.md

 # Setup your Pirate Cove.

 First a few rerequisites.
   - A public domain name.
-Buy one at [https://www.namecheap.com/](https://www.namecheap.com/)
   - Docker :: [https://docs.docker.com/get-started/](https://docs.docker.com/get-started/)
   - Docker Compose :: [https://github.com/docker/compose/releases](https://github.com/docker/compose/releases)
   - Ports 80/tcp and 443/tcp open for web access and Traefik to get certificates.
   - Ports 51413/tcp and 6881/udp open for Rtorrent.

 Second, because all the services are setup with `docker-compose` they can all reach each other by their Docker Compose service name.
-So fx. when connecting Sonarr with Jacket, then Jackett would be available on `http://jackett/api....`, which makes everything a lot easier.
+So e.g. when connecting Sonarr with Jacket, then Jackett would be available on `http://jackett/api....`, which makes everything a lot easier.

 ### tl;dr
   - Edit the `.env` file